 Please be aware that if you have a pacemaker, an induction hob isn't a suitable choice for your home as it uses magnets.
 We have a range of electric and gas hobs that are suitable for use with pacemakers.

 Yes.
 While it draws a fraction of the current as an electric cooker, a gas oven still requires small amounts of electricity for running the gas igniter and accessories such as a clock or oven light.

 A range cooker includes both an oven for roasting or baking and a stove for frying or boiling.
 Freestanding means you can move it anywhere in your kitchen and it doesn’t require any cabinetry work.
 It’s the most common range cooker you will find on the market.
 It’s not built-in to a wall or structure, which means you can move it to a new house or redesign your kitchen.

 Look for features that let you cook in different ways at the same time, such as a combined grill and oven.
 A lot of electric cookers also come with two ovens, where one is fitted with a fan to evenly spread heat and cook faster while the other has heating elements at the top and bottom.
 This lets you keep food warm before serving while other foods cook in the fan oven.

-Freestanding cookers come in 3 widths; 50 inches, 55 inches and 60 inches.
+Freestanding cookers come in 3 widths; 50 cm, 55 cm and 60 cm.
 The width is what determines the cooker’s capacity and how much you can cook.
 You’ll need to find a cooker that both fits in your kitchen, with an inch or so gap either side for air flow, and that can meet the demands of your family.

 Yes.
 To do this safely, you will need a qualified electrician to install your cooker for you.
 Luckily, we have a nationwide team of over 600 engineers, and install more cookers than anyone else in the UK.
 We’ll take care the entire process for you.
 Find out more here.